amarinjs/sitio/_posts/2019-12-12-Netbrain-all-in-two.md

 >Please choose one of the following two options to install the dependencies.
 >  1) Online install:
 >      Run "yum -y install gdbm-devel" to download the dependencies online and install them.

 >  2) Offline install:
 >      Download the dependency package from an internet-enabled server using "http://download.netbraintech.com/dependencies-centos7.6-8.0.tar.gz".
 >      Copy the downloaded dependency package from the other server to this server.
 >      Run tar -zxvf dependencies-centos7.6-8.0.tar.gz to decompress the package
 >      Run offline-install.sh within the decompressed directory to install the dependencies.

->Re-run the install.sh or upgrade.sh after installing all of the dependencies.
+> Re-run the install.sh or upgrade.sh after installing all of the dependencies.
 The installation aborted.

+Just read the output and follow the instructions

+#### Important parameters

+- data path for NetBrain **/var/lib/netbrain**

+	*"The free space in the path is less than 100GB.
+It may result in insufficient disk space after a period of use.
+Do you want to continue?*

+- log parh for Netbrain **/var/log/netbrain**
+- ip address of this machine **x.x.x.x**
+- netbrain service name **admin**
+- netbrain service password: *****